roncoob/Google-Capstone-Project/README.md

-- The Dashboards belows show Totals and Average data throughout the year of 2021 in the Chicago area.
+- The Dashboards belows show **Totals** and **Average** data throughout the year of 2021 in the Chicago area.
-- #0969DA Blue represents the population of bike riders who have an annual membership.
+- Blue represents the population of bike riders who have an annual membership.
 - Green represents the customers who use the bike share service casually.
-- Black represents both annual and casual customers.
+- Black represents both annual and casual customers as a whole.